Amateur baseball in the United States: School baseball

 School baseball is played throughout the United States.
 High schools often have freshman, junior-varsity, and varsity teams.
 Some middle schools offer baseball programs.

 In the 2014-15 season, 486,567 boys and 1,203 girls played baseball at the National Federation of State High School Associations.

 American Legion Baseball

 American Legion Baseball is popular with junior-high- and senior-high-school students from ages 13 to 19.
 American Legion also provides regional, state, and national playoffs.

 College baseball

 College baseball is sanctioned by the NCAA, NAIA, and NCBA.

 College baseball players, especially professional prospects, often also play in collegiate summer baseball leagues during the off-season.
-In these leagues, their lodging and meals are provided by their host team, but no money changes hands.
+In these leagues, their lodging and meals are provided by their host team, but no money is paid to the players.

 Many collegiate summer baseball leagues are affiliated to the National Alliance of College Summer Baseball, National Amateur Baseball Federation or the National Baseball Congress.
 The MLB Draft League debuted in 2021.